OISF/suricata/doc/userguide/rules/datasets.rst

 type <type>
   the data type: string, md5, sha256
 save <file name>
-  file name for saving the in memory data when Suricata exits load <file name>
+  file name for saving the in-memory data when Suricata exits load <file name>
   file name for load the data when Suricata starts up state sets both 'save' and 'load' to the same value

+.. note:: 'load' or 'load' plus 'save' and 'state' cannot be mixed.

 datarep
 ~~~~~~~